client9/misspell/README.md

 *Opinionated US spellings*   US English has a number of words with alternate spellings.
 Think [adviser vs. advisor](http://grammarist.com/spelling/adviser-advisor/).
-With "advisor" is not wrong, the opinionated US locale would correct "advisor" to "adviser".
+While "advisor" is not wrong, the opinionated US locale would correct "advisor" to "adviser".

 *Versioning*  Some type of versioning is needed so reporting mistakes and errors is easier.